GYG-be/gyg-be.github.io/Workouts/7_Listing.md

 ---
 layout: page
-title: Listing
+title: Weekly Schedule
 permalink: /Workouts/Listing/
 ---

+# Listing of Planned Workouts/Worksessions for EACH Day of the Week

+The aim with this listing is to never have to think about our next workout AT THE TIME THAT WE DO IT.
+We want to have multiple ideas in the hopper ... so that we can just pick the one that we've kinda thought through and go with it.

-I DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE ...
+*{NOTE: I DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE ...
 I especially exercise equipment or the kind of stuff which has no purpose other than for exercise ...I especially hate going to special places, like gyms or dojos, to exercise with people who go to a special places to exercise.
 But ...
 I do get that I need to exercise ... so I try to be smarter about it; I try to THINK about what I'm doing and why I doing it.
-But there's no getting away from the fact that I am always going to DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE.
+But there's no getting away from the fact that I am always going to DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE}*.

-# Listing of workouts

-Our aim with this listing is to never have to think about our next workout AT THE TIME THAT WE DO IT.

-We want to have multiple ideas in the hopper ... so that we can just pick the one that we've kinda thought through and go with it.

-## Body weight calesthinics

-Do each rep carefully and PROPERLY ...
-USE the mats, use the floor, use the ground ... use body weight ... get up and down off the ground/floor more ... use every excuse to work in a few alternate burpees, pushups, sit-ups, squats, burpees, pushups, sit-ups, squats ... do more rolling/crabwalking/shrimpting drills on the mats ... freeform exploration like a little kid or [Feldenkrais Method (FM)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9657136/) is a technique aiming at increasing personal self-knowledge through conscious movements ...
-FM has been labeled by detractors as "glorified yoga" or as medical treatment, something that "borders on quackery" ... but conscious focus through slow movement especially helps elderly people.
-Specifically, FM improves mobility, balance and quality of life.
-For people with chronic low back pain, FM has similar benefits such as back school lessons or core stability exercises; in people with cervical pain, FM may be more adequate than conventional physical therapy.
-For people with neurodegenerative diseases, FM is effective in improving balance.

-## EXERCISE the gratitude "muscle" every day
+## SUNDAY -- Develop a plan to actively EXERCISE the gratitude "muscle" every day

 **Do at least one EXTRA concrete thing each day** to ENSURE that you are always cultivating a mindset of gratitude.